usnistgov/smstestbed/README.md

 2. Manufacturing Lab
 3. Data publication web services

-This repository contains all technology developed, configuration utilized, and data gathered by the SMS Test Bed.
-Please visit the SMS Test Bed Information Page for more information about the test bed.
+This repository contains all technology developed, configurations utilized, and data gathered by the SMS Test Bed.
+Please visit the [SMS Test Bed Information Page](http://smstestbed.nist.gov) for more information about the test bed.

 ## Repository Description